Public-Private Partnership Results in Shipshewana Pumpkinvine Extension & Nearly $1m Grant

 Over the next year, Kauffmann worked to develop an ad hoc committee of supporters.
 Willie Christner, one of those supporters and a local businessman from the Amish community, ended up providing the first of several major breakthroughs in the path to completion.
 Christner offered to purchase one of the largest parcels from a landowner who was unfavorable to trail development, and then donate a strip of that property to the Town for trail construction, provided that the Town would rezone the parcel from industrial to agricultural.
 Kauffmann achieved that goal with the help of Bob Shanahan who, at the time, was the LaGrange County zoning administrator.
 Shanahan successfully gained approval from the county Zoning Board in 2017.

 Meanwhile, Kauffmann was in contact with the others who owned land along the proposed route.
 He discovered that two major landowners, Alvin and Elsie Miller and Levi and Joanna King, were also willing to donate a strip of their land for the trail.
-To recognize their generosity, Kauffmann invited the Millers, Kings and Christeners to the Friends of the Pumpkinvine 2017 Annual Meeting at the Spohn Ballroom in Goshen where they were introduced to the audience and received a warm round of applause by the group of 250 attendees.
+To recognize their generosity, Kauffmann invited the Millers, Kings and Christeners to the Friends of the Pumpkinvine 2017 Annual Meeting at the Spohn Ballroom in Goshen where they received a warm round of applause by the group of 250 attendees.

 In August 2017, Mike Sutter retired, and Bob Shanahan took over as Shipshewana town manager, and Kauffmann began working with him to move the project forward.
 But in 2018, negotiations with the two final landowners stalled.
 It became evident that without a bigger show of support from the town government on behalf of the community, talks could take many more years.
 With this in mind, Kauffmann engaged the help of newly elected Councilman Zac Stoltzfus, who had campaigned on the importance of bringing the Pumpkinvine into downtown.
 Stoltzfus championed the Pumpkinvine extension on the Town Council and garnered the council member’s support for the Trail’s land acquisition.
 In March of 2019 the Friends of the Pumpkinvine, in collaboration with the Town of Shipshewana, voted to purchase the two final parcels of land.